Hati-Research/resources/blog/articles/qmk-shared-keymaps/article.md

    `qmk flash -kb bastardkb/skeletyl/v2/keeboar -km hati` for skeletyl and `qmk flash -kb ferris/hati_sweep -km hati` for the sweep

-Mission successful, now I can use a single keymap for both of the keyboards, with the same features enabled and thanks to the `qmk_userspace` repo and setup, I can simply push a change of the keymaps to the repository and CI will build it for me if I don't have the build environment ready locally.
+Mission successful, now I can use a single keymap for both of the keyboards, with the same features enabled and thanks to the `qmk_userspace` repo and setup, I can simply push a change of the keymaps to the repository and CI will build it for me when I don't have the build environment ready locally.
-The only thing left is for qmk to support out-of-tree keyboard definitions so that I can use upstream qmk and not have to vendor it myself with keyboard specific changes.
+The only thing left to be done is for qmk to support out-of-tree keyboard definitions so that I can use upstream qmk and not have to vendor it myself with keyboard specific changes.

 Both of the repositories can be found here: [qmk_firmware](https://github.com/matoushybl/qmk_firmware) [qmk_userspace](https://github.com/matoushybl/qmk_userspace)